-Sometimes, even if the payment amount is less than £250 (or the equivalent in a different currency), your friend who receives the payment link may need to open a Revolut account before they can receive a payment.
-If they don't open a Revolut account on time, we won't be able to make the payment to them or from them.
+Sometimes, we may have to ask your friend to open a Revolut account or provide information before they can receive a payment for other reasons too.
+If they don't, we won't be able to make the payment to them or from them.